Skip to content

 app/api/auth.ts Removed obsolete commented code for GeminiPro/Azure; added a case for ModelProvider.Bedrock with logging and early exit using AWS credentials; enhanced log messages to include modelProvider.

-app/api/bedrock/index.ts New file: Implements the Bedrock API handler with request validation, options for streaming/non-streaming responses, error handling, and formatting as Server-Sent Events (SSE).
+app/api/bedrock/index.ts New file: Implements the Bedrock API handler with request validation, AWS credential checks, image processing for multimodal messages, streaming and non-streaming response handling, SSE formatting, error handling, and response formatting to OpenAI style.

-app/client/api.ts Modified getClientApi to accept a string representation for the provider; added cases for ModelProvider.Bedrock and ServiceProvider.Bedrock to instantiate BedrockApi.
+app/client/api.ts Modified getClientApi to accept a string representation for the provider; added cases for ModelProvider.Bedrock and ServiceProvider.Bedrock to instantiate BedrockApi; added logging and Edge browser fallback for Anthropic Claude models.

-app/client/platforms/bedrock.ts New file: Introduces a BedrockApi class implementing the LLMApi interface with methods for chat (supporting streaming and non-streaming), usage, models, speech, and endpoint path construction.
+app/client/platforms/bedrock.ts New file: Introduces a BedrockApi class implementing the LLMApi interface with methods for chat (supporting streaming and non-streaming), usage, models, speech (throws unsupported error), and endpoint path construction; includes detailed logging.

 app/config/server.ts Removed commented code for multiple OpenAI API keys; added new logic to detect AWS Bedrock enablement and incorporated new config properties (bedrockRegion, bedrockAccessKeyId, bedrockSecretAccessKey, bedrockEndpoint).

-app/constant.ts Added new enum entries for Bedrock in ApiPath, ServiceProvider, and ModelProvider; defined a new constant for Bedrock with a ChatPath for completions.
+app/constant.ts Added new enum entries for Bedrock in ApiPath, ServiceProvider, and ModelProvider; defined a new constant for Bedrock with a ChatPath for completions; added Bedrock models to DEFAULT_MODELS; updated regexes for vision models.

 package.json Added dependency: "@aws-sdk/client-bedrock-runtime": "^3.782.0".